Koko (novel): Plot summary

 In the early 1980s, a series of ritualistic murders take place in Southeast Asia in which the victims have their eyes and ears removed, and are each found with a playing card placed in their mouth bearing the word "KOKO".
-During a reunion of veterans at the Vietnam War Memorial in Washington, D.C., four survivors of a doomed platoon—Michael Poole (a grief-stricken pediatrician), Tina Pumo (owner of a Vietnamese restaurant), Conor Linklater (an itinerant construction worker) and Harry Beevers (an opportunistic lawyer)—gather to discuss the killings.
+During a reunion of veterans at the Vietnam Memorial in Washington, D.C., four survivors of a doomed platoon—Michael Poole (a grief-stricken pediatrician), Tina Pumo (owner of a Vietnamese restaurant), Conor Linklater (an itinerant construction worker) and Harry Beevers (an opportunistic lawyer)—gather to discuss the killings.
 Because the word "Koko" holds special significance to their old platoon, and because the killings recall the events in books he has written, the men believe that the killer is Tim Underhill, another member of their platoon who disappeared years earlier.
 Beevers convinces the men to help him track down Underhill.

-While Pumo remains in New York City, Beevers, Poole, and Linklater travel to Asia in search of Underhill.
-Michael, Conor, and Harry fail to find Underhill in Singapore, but are given several leads which send Michael and Conor to Bangkok and Harry to Taipei.
-While wandering around a residential area of Bangkok, Michael comes across Underhill at a small neighborhood fair and realizes that he is too stable and good-natured to be the killer.
+While Pumo remains in New York City, Beevers, Poole and Linklater travel to Asia in search of Underhill.
+The trio fail to find Underhill in Singapore but are given several leads which send Poole and Linklater to Bangkok and Beevers to Taipei.
+While wandering around a residential area of Bangkok, Poole comes across Underhill at a small neighborhood fair and realizes that he is too stable and good-natured to be the killer.
 Underhill agrees to return to the U.S. to help in the pursuit.
-He, Michael and Conor reunite with Harry in San Francisco before returning to New York together.
-Meanwhile, the killer travels to the U.S. himself and murders Tina in his apartment.
+He, Poole and Linklater reunite with Beevers in San Francisco before returning to New York together.
+Meanwhile, the killer travels to the U.S. himself and murders Pumo in his apartment.
 Tina's girlfriend, Maggie Lah, comes across the scene and narrowly escapes the killer's clutches.